 Some enjoy the ability to live where they want and go where they want to go without feeling held down in one place.
 If you prefer moving around and enjoy the freedom of renting, you’re probably not ready to buy.
 Factor how often you move into your home buying decision.

 You’re the best judge when it comes to deciding when’s the right time to buy a home.
 Keep in mind that home is something you must tend to often, meaning you must handle repairs, renovations, and property taxes.
 If you’re not ready for these responsibilities, hold off on buying.

 Take time today to sort through your plans for the future; if today’s not the day to purchase a house, that’s OK.
 There’s always next year.

 However, if you are looking to buy or sell, you’ll likely need to make some updates.
 Bear Mountain Custom Painting ensures every home’s curb appeal makes a lasting first impression on homebuyers.
 We can also help you make your newly purchased house feel like home.
-Contact us today to help you with house painting in Atlanta, GA, and for ideas on how to transform your property.
+Contact us today to help you with house painting in Cumming, GA, and for ideas on how to transform your property.